hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 Without further operation, the wallet should be availble for the tenant to use.
-To prove that the tenant can access the wallet, try listing the DIDs in the wallet using RPT in the `Authorization` header.
+To prove that the tenant can access the wallet,

 ```bash
 curl --location --request GET 'http://localhost:8080/prism-agent/did-registrar/dids' \